tenzir/tenzir/web/docs/understand-vast/data-model/taxonomies.md

 - **Incompleteness**: we have to appreciate that all data models are incomplete because data sources continuously evolve.
-- **Incorrectness**: in addition to lacking information, data models contain a growing number errors, for the same evolutionary reasons as above.
+- **Incorrectness**: in addition to lacking information, data models contain a growing number of errors, for the same evolutionary reasons as above.
 - **Variance**: data models vary substantially between products, making it difficult to mix-and-match semantics.
 :::